AntaresSimulatorTeam/antares-doc/docs/tutorials/modify-ts.md

     ![](../assets/tuto/filter-active.png){ width="400" }

-You can set some filters on columns, select a range of columns to make some modifications, and then do some replace or basic math operations.
+You can set some filters on columns (1-based numbering) select a range of columns to make some modifications, and then do some replace or basic math operations.

-## Or inside your prefered software
+- List: you can input a list of non contiguous columns.
+For example to modify columns 1 and 3, you can type 1, press enter and then type 3 and press enter.
+You will see your selection underneath the input field.
+- Range: you can select a range of contiguous columns to modify.

+Your selection will appear automatically next to the filter panel.

-You can alternatively modify your time series inside a spreadsheet app or programmatically and import it in Antares Web.
+You can alternatively modify your time series inside a spreadsheet app or programmatically and import/copy-paste it in Antares Web.